Active Streets for Schools

-The Active Streets program has an educational campaign that is complemented by infrastructure improvements focused on routes to schools.
+The Active Streets program has an educational campaign (see resources below, including a map for each school) that is complemented by infrastructure improvements focused on routes to schools.
 Dragon's teeth, 30km/h school speed zone environments, part way drop off points, children's crossings, stencilling along popular walking paths and footpath improvements are some of the infrastructure measures constructed around schools as part of the program.

 Active Streets will make it easier and safer for children to ride or walk to school.
 Not only will this get kids active, but it will give parents peace of mind that the route to school is safe and easy to follow.
 It is also a fun way to get to and from school and helps alleviate some of the traffic congestion created by parents dropping kids off at the school gate.

 Active Streets was piloted in four Belconnen primary schools (Latham , Macgregor, Macquarie and Mount Rogers) in 2015-16 to trial changes to existing roads and footpaths and provide information to families.
 Following the successful pilot, the Active Streets program will be rolled out across 20 school sites throughout 2016-18 with additional funding in the 2016-17 Budget.
 The schools that will be targeted for the program include:

 - Amaroo School and Good Shepherd Catholic Primary School (co-located site)